kaaproject/kaa/README.md

 # Where to report issues

-You can report an issue by creating a corresponding ticket in [Kaa task tracker](http://jira.kaaproject.org/browse/KAA/), check out [Jira guide](http://kaaproject.github.io/kaa/docs/v0.10.0/Customization-guide/How-to-contribute/Jira-guide/) before submitting one.
+You can report an issue by creating a corresponding ticket in [Kaa task tracker](http://jira.kaaproject.org/browse/KAA/).

 # License